salejandro/EGiG-MBIOD/Practical guide.md

 </br>

-In the fisrt part of this practice you will reconstruct the phylogenetic relationships of a group of Sarbecoviruses using different genes.
+In the first part of this practice you will reconstruct the phylogenetic relationships of a group of Sarbecoviruses using different genes.
 This analysis is very ilustrative of the different evolutionary rates of viral genes, as well as of the mosaic nature of the genomes of viruses such as the SARS-CoV2, which originated after recombination between different strains of Sarbecoviruses.
-In the second part, you will estimate the effect on virus fitness of the minssense mutations (amino acid replacements) acculated in the sublineage BA.1 of Omicron, and compare this effect with the estimated impact for the same positions prior to the emergence of this VOC (all SARS-CoV-2 near full-length genome sequences present in GISAID on 21/11/2021 that passed some quality control checks; [Martin et al. (2022)](https://academic.oup.com/mbe/article/39/4/msac061/6553617)).
+In the second part, you will estimate the effect on virus fitness of the missense mutations (amino acid replacements) accumulated in the sublineage BA.1 of Omicron, and compare this effect with the estimated impact for the same positions prior to the emergence of this VOC (all SARS-CoV-2 near full-length genome sequences present in GISAID on 21/11/2021 that passed some quality control checks; [Martin et al. (2022)](https://academic.oup.com/mbe/article/39/4/msac061/6553617)).
 This analysis in an example of how the accumulation of mutations with  individual fitness costs, but that are adaptive in combination with other mutations, could alter the function of a protein (Spike), while remained completely undetected despite unprecedented global genomic surveillance efforts.

 </br>
 </br>